 - Single page website design

-The combination of animated elements, colorful cartoons and clean interface is what makes this website design by Compass a total success.
+The combination of animated elements, colorful cartoons and a clean interface is what makes this website design by Compass a total success.

 Right off the bat, users will understand that Great Minds centers on workplace well-being, thanks to the clear visuals and taglines.

 All website information can be accessed on one page.
-The four-button navigation menu situated at the top of the page lets visitors navigate into a specific section of the page with a click.
+The four-button navigation menu situated at the top of the page lets visitors navigate to a specific section of the page with a click.
 On the same line is a bright blue CTA button for “Free Wellbeing Tips” that opens up a side panel where users can subscribe for free wellness solutions.

 The design agency also added a web form at the bottom of the page, which makes reaching out to the brand a whole lot easier.